Apple’s Workforce Strategy: Insights Behind Its Success

-The Secret to Apple's Success: Strategic Workforce Planning
+Apple’s Workforce: The Secret to Strategic Excellence

-Organizational structure planning is crucial for businesses to succeed, especially during periods of significant growth.
+Organizational structure and workforce planning is crucial for businesses to succeed, especially during periods of significant growth.
 It ensures optimized workforce resource allocation and capabilities aligned with the company’s strategic priorities.
 This structure also needs to support clarity of accountabilities and facilitate efficient decision-making processes.
 There are many domains of organizational structure to assess, including workforce size and allocation (e.g. to functions/geographies).

 apple workforce size